santosharron/DispatcherAI/README.md

 “My name is Noah.
 I'm at 600 Carmel Ave.
 I heard a gunshot nearby.
 I'm safe, but someone could be in danger.
 Please respond quickly.”

 ### Car Accident
 “Lucas here.
 I’m at 501 4th Ave.
 Someone just crashed into my car as I was exiting the garage.
 My child is with me and I’m unable to move my legs.
-I need help now.”
+I need severe help now.”

 ## The Road Ahead